epiphyt/impressum/readme.txt

 Yes.
 Since version 2.0.0 there is a block "Imprint" for this exact purpose.

+= Is Impressum accessible? =

+Yes.
+During development, I test each feature against the Web Content Accessibility Guidelines (WCAG).
+You can find the [Accessibility Conformance Report](https://docs.epiph.yt/impressum/acr/free.html) in the documentation.

+If you find an issue, please don't hesitate to contact me via the support forums or via my [contact page](https://epiph.yt/en/contact/).

 = Who are you folks? =

-We are [Epiphyt](https://epiph.yt/en/), your friendly neighborhood WordPress plugin shop from southern Germany.
+[Epiphyt](https://epiph.yt/en/) is your friendly neighborhood WordPress plugin shop from southern Germany.

 = How can I report security bugs? =